 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (500 versus 350) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-Reasons to prefer the Panasonic Lumix DMC-FZ2000:
+Arguments in favor of the Panasonic Lumix DMC-FZ2000: